 These "dirtsheets" tracked the entire wrestling landscape and allowed those in the know to follow their favorites no matter where they may be working at the time.

-Sullivan would go to Florida, South Carolina, then to Georgia and Nashville.
+Kevin Sullivan went to Florida, South Carolina, then to Georgia and Nashville.
 He took the Southeast on by storm and made Florida his home base for many years.

 He also worked the panhandle area with Bobby Shane, whom he reminisced about for a moment.